How to Choose the Best Hosting for Your Website

 - Stellar Business is the right choice for clients who aren’t ready for VPS (see below) but need a bit more room to stretch.
 With this option, you’ll share server space with fewer other customers, and it comes with fewer limitations, such as no bandwidth caps.
 Because there are fewer users on the shared servers, this plan is ideal for e-commerce including Magento, Prestashop, and others.
-It’s also perfect for e-commerce due to our pure SSD and PCI compliance.
+It’s also perfect for e-commerce.

 For more information on shared hosting, check out our handy guide.